Sir Philip Crampton, 1st Baronet: The Crampton Memorial

-The Crampton Memorial, at the junction of College St. with Pearse St. and D'Olier St., was erected from the design of John Kirk the sculptor in 1862.
+The Crampton Memorial, at the junction of College Street with Pearse Street and D'Olier Street, was erected from the design of John Kirk the sculptor in 1862.
 It was of a curious design, consisting of a bust above a fountain and surmounted by a cascade of metal foliage.
 This monument was locally known in the 19th century as the "water-babe", and later as the "cauliflower", "pineapple" or "artichoke".
 As it was slowly falling apart, it was removed in 1959.
 James Joyce references the monument in his novel Ulysses when Leopold Bloom passes the monument and thinks, "Sir Philip Crampton's memorial fountain bust.
 Who was he?"
-Joyce also references the sculpture in his novel “A Portrait of the Artist as a Young Man” as the protagonist Stephen Dedalus explains different forms of art to his friend: “Is the bust of Sir Philip Crampton lyrical, epical, or dramatic?”
+Joyce also references the sculpture in his novel A Portrait of the Artist as a Young Man as the protagonist Stephen Dedalus explains different forms of art to his friend: “Is the bust of Sir Philip Crampton lyrical, epical, or dramatic?”